philipdarke/simple-thesis/README.md

 ```

 To build the final thesis, you will need to run `pdflatex thesis.tex` at least another two times to add all the sections and update the table of contents.

+## Building standalone chapters

+To build a standalone chapter (for example to share with your supervisors) place a stub file `chapterX-standalone.tex` in the chapter directory.
+See `chapter1/chapter1-standalone.tex` for an example.
+Run `make standalone` to build a PDF for each stub file.

 ## Formatting